How Divorce Attorneys Can Leverage a Financial Advisor | Free Webinar

 Without new goals and initiatives to keep your momentum going, your organization’s growth will begin to slow, leaving you with a stagnant, or even decreasing, stream of revenue, an increasingly disengaged staff and no plans for the future.

-Reason #4: I’m the Executive Director, and I’ve Already Set the Direction for the Organization
+Reason #4: I’m the executive director, and I’ve already set the direction for the organization

 As the executive director, you have a lot of responsibilities, and strategic planning can be a great way to recruit help from your team to help lessen the load.

 A strategic plan allows you the powerful ability to include multiple perspectives into the planning process, drawing on expertise from different areas of your organization such as finance, program management, fundraising, etc. This encourages buy-in from multiple departments, giving you a wide pool of resources to draw on when it comes assigning any action items that are identified in the planning process.
+This case study illustrates how one nonprofit's staff gained a voice from strategic planning.

 Like any investment, availability of funds is going to carry weight in your decision.
 Strategic planning continues to be linked with increases in growth, satisfaction from employees, board members, volunteers and donors, public relations and more.
 Seeing these benefits, many nonprofits, even small organizations, recognize the value in allocating funds to developing a new strategic plan every five years.